jezzsantos/saastack/docs/design-principles/0050-domain-driven-design.md

 ## Design Principles

 1. We want to design our software according to the use cases we understand from the real world.
-Thus, focusing on [modeling behaviors](../decisions/0040-modeling.md) in the software rather than modeling the data required to enable the software to operate (a.k.a Data-Modeling).
+Thus, focusing on [modeling behaviors](../decisions/0040-modeling.md) in the software rather than modeling the data (a.k.a Data-Modeling) required to enable the software to operate.
+Data modeling is too database and technology focused.
 2. We want to define discrete boundaries of "state" changes, and thus, we want to use the notion of "aggregates" to do that where an aggregate represents the smallest atomic unit of state change.
 3. We want to define at least one root aggregate per explicit subdomain.
 (Ideally, one per subdomain).
 4. We want aggregates to be the source/producer of "domain events" that represent atomic units of change, and have them communicated to other subdomains (either: remotely over HTTP, or in-process), using a pub-sub mechanism.